-Non-executive Directors of the Company are required to own common shares of the Company ("Shares") having a value equal to five times the gross amount of their annual Director or related committee cash compensation at the time of his/her appointment.
+Non-executive Directors of the Company are required to own common shares of the Company ("Shares") having a value equal to five times the gross amount of their annual Director or related committee cash compensation.
 Individuals who are Directors as at the Effective Date are required to achieve this level of share ownership at the date which is five years after joining the Board of Directors.
 Directors appointed subsequent to the Effective Date must achieve this share ownership within five years from the date they are elected or appointed as a Director of the Company.